williamouyang/okta.github.io/docs/endpoints/apps.md

 ---

 ## Overview

 The Application API provides operations to manage applications and/or assignments to users or groups for your organization.

-**This API is currently in `Beta` status and documentation is *draft* quality.
-There may be small inconsistencies with actual API.**
+> This API is currently in **Beta** status

-*Note: This API currently only supports applications without user-management features enabled at this time*
+> This API currently only supports applications without user-management features enabled at this time

 ## Application Model